MAIF/thoth/commons-events/readme.md

 # The events

-The library contains the java bean that represent event envelop containing all the metadatas of an event.
+The library contains the java bean that represent event envelop containing all metadata of an event.

-The envelop contains the fields:
+Envelop contains following fields:

  * `id` : the id of the event
  * `sequenceNum` : the last event number